Teleport Access Controls Reference | Teleport

 You can view all roles in your cluster on your local workstation by running the following commands:

-Log in to your cluster with tsh so you can use tctl from your local machine.tsh login --user=myuser --proxy=mytenant.teleport.shtctl get roles
+Log in to your cluster with tsh so you can use tctl from your local machine.tsh login --user=myuser --proxy=example.teleport.shtctl get roles

 Backing up production instances, environments, and/or settings before making permanent modifications is encouraged as a best practice.
 Doing so allows you to roll back to an existing state if needed.